Weekly Ways I’ve Used AI in Studio: Week 1

 Outreach Planning with AI

-This week, I used AI to identify and prioritize agencies aligned with my creative work (RFQ’s on SAM.GOV, Chase bank initiatives in the Bay Area, SF Arts Commission).
+This week, I used AI to identify and prioritize agencies aligned with my creative work (RFQ’s on SAM.GOV, Chase Bank in the Bay Area, SF Arts Commission).

 And instead of emailing the standard, “Hey, look I take nice photos want some?” email, first I asked AI to help me: